triflicacid/c-vm/README.md

 # C Virtual Machine

-Basic virtual machine written in C
+Basic virtual machine written in C.

+For more informations, see `docs/`, `tests/`.

 ## Components
 - Basic "CPU" (*in progress*)